pallets/flask/docs/patterns/lazyloading.rst

             return self.view(*args, **kwargs)

 What's important here is is that `__module__` and `__name__` are properly set.
-This is used by Flask internally to figure out how to do name the URL rules in case you don't provide a name for the rule yourself.
+This is used by Flask internally to figure out how to name the URL rules in case you don't provide a name for the rule yourself.

 Then you can define your central place to combine the views like this::